 - International Human Rights and Diversity.

-Each summer the department publishes an annual report reporting on the achievements of our faculty and students.
+Each summer the department publishes an annual report detailing the achievements of our faculty and students.
 Read the 2013-2014 newsletter as well as past newsletters.

 History Graduate Students’ Association (HGSA)

-The University’s Office of Graduate Studies offers a wide variety of resources for both prospective and current students, including information on applying, forms and deadlines, funding opportunities, and the Graduate Studies Bulletin.
+The University’s Office of Graduate Studies offers a wide variety of resources for both prospective and current students, including information on applying, forms and deadlines, funding opportunities, and the Graduate Studies Catalog.